AminValiei/valieilab/_pages/about.md

 **Research Themes**
+**Engineering Microbial Communities for Human Microbiome Therapies:** The gut microbiome is a highly diverse ecosystem that varies significantly between individuals.
+A loss of diversity and integrity in the microbiome is a key factor in microbiome-related diseases, but the underlying mechanisms are not fully understood.
+My research group applies chemical and biological engineering principles to better understand this complex system and develop microbial therapies poised to play a major role in the pharmaceutical and biomedical industries.

+To study microbial effects, we recapitulate the gut microenvironment using gut microbiome-on-a-chip systems.
+These microfluidic devices simulate fluid flow, oxygenation, peristalsis, and host-microbe interactions at the microbial scale.
+Integrated with advanced microscopy and analytics, these systems allow us to investigate microbial community composition, structural properties, and the effects of perturbations.

+Our approach provides a foundation for linking an individual’s microbiome to their health through precision medicine.
+We explore microbial therapies, including prebiotics, probiotics, and microbial transplants, to develop preventive and therapeutic strategies for diseases like cancer, inflammatory bowel disease, and non-alcoholic fatty liver disease, all of which are strongly linked to microbiome imbalances.

 **Addressing the Emerging Issue of Antibiotic Resistance:** Antimicrobial resistance (AMR) is projected to be a major healthcare challenge in the next 50 years.
 While resistance mechanisms in single species are well-understood, microbial community responses to antibiotics are less predictable.
 Bacteria in biofilms are protected from antibiotics and engage in multispecies interactions that promote survival, while horizontal gene transfer spreads resistance.